ProbeLogits: Kernel-Level LLM Inference Primitives for AI-Native Operating Systems: Evaluation

 \subsection{Inference Throughput}

-Table~\ref{tab:throughput} presents inference throughput results.
-On the 135M model, Anima OS achieves 1,666 tokens/s with 16 work-stealing workers, a 1.39$\times$ improvement over llama.cpp's 1,195 tokens/s with 16 threads.
-With 8 workers/threads, the advantage narrows to 1.04$\times$ (1,351 vs.\ 1,301).
-The 135M model is \emph{compute-bound}: its 70\,MB parameter footprint fits in L3 cache, and performance scales with parallel compute---where work-stealing outperforms static thread partitioning.
+Table~\ref{tab:throughput} presents measured inference throughput.
+On the 135M model, Anima OS sustains a measured 1{,}266 tok/s with 16 work-stealing workers and 1{,}344 tok/s with 8 workers.
+Two observations follow.
+First, against the March 2026 llama.cpp baseline (1{,}195 tok/s at 16 threads, 1{,}301 at 8), Anima is at or slightly above parity; the 1.39$\times$ advantage reported in v1 (1{,}666 vs.\ 1{,}195) did not reproduce in this campaign and is withdrawn as a headline claim.
+Second---a genuine measured finding about gang width---\textbf{8 workers are \emph{faster} than 16 on the 135M model}: at this model size, the per-operation barrier and coordination cost of the wider gang exceeds the parallelism gain.
+Gang width is therefore a model-size-dependent tuning parameter, not a monotone win.
+The 135M model is \emph{compute-bound}: its 70\,MB parameter footprint fits in L3 cache, and performance scales with parallel compute---up to the point where work-stealing coordination overhead dominates.

-On the 7B model, both systems achieve 15 tokens/s (65\,ms per token).
-The 7B model is \emph{bandwidth-bound}: each forward pass reads 4.1\,GB of parameters from main memory, and performance is determined by memory bandwidth rather than compute efficiency.
+On the 7B model, Anima measures 12.73 tok/s (78.6\,ms per token; decode forward 81.1\,ms).
+An honest caveat applies: this figure was captured after ${\sim}$2 hours of continuous 7B inference in the same boot, so it reflects a sustained-load (thermally influenced) operating point rather than a cold-machine best case; the March 2026 baseline runs measured 15 tok/s on both systems.
+The 7B model is \emph{bandwidth-bound}: each forward pass reads 4.1\,GB of parameters from main memory, and the DDR5 ${\sim}$75\,GB/s bandwidth remains the theoretical ceiling that determines performance rather than compute efficiency.